danieldiasm/py_test_automation_pg/python/unittest/02_simple_application/blog/readme.md

   - Class Post
     - Init: initialize the object with few necessary data
     - JSON: returns a json format of a instance of the object

+### How it works?
+    When executed the program asks you what you want to do, waiting for a key to be pressed and select an option.

+    The program is deeply flawed and will fail in many manual tests.

+    The focus here is to offer a way to explore unit and integration tests, other tests will mostly fail.

+### Credits

+    This application were developed based on the same presented by Jose Salvatierra on Udemy Course of Python Testing with Unittest.